GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Related work

-\paragraph{Quantization of mixture-of-experts (MoE) models.} MoE quantization must preserve both expert and router quality, since small logit changes in routers might impact expert selection.
-In this context, QMoE \citep{qmoe} was the first to enable sub-1-bit compression at trillion-parameter scale with custom on-the-fly decoding kernels.
+MoE quantization must preserve both expert and router quality; QMoE \citep{qmoe} was the first to enable sub-1-bit compression at trillion-parameter scale with custom on-the-fly decoding kernels.
 MoQa \citep{moqa} assigns different bit-width to each expert based on their sensitivity and distribution of tokens.
 MoPEQ \citep{mopeq} replaces the criteria with the more rigorous Hessian trace approximation.
 EAQuant \citep{eaquant} introduces expert smoothing to suppress activation outliers, aligns the logit distribution of the router to preserve expert selection, and balances calibration data across experts.
 Similarly, ExpertQuant \citep{expertquant} uses a Jaccard loss to ensure the top-k selected experts remain unchanged, while MoEQuant \citep{moequant} specifically addresses the data imbalance problem.
-Additionally, EAC-MoE \citep{eacmoe} not only calibrates the routers to preserve expert selection, but also suggests pruning less frequently used experts altogether.
+Additionally, EAC-MoE \citep{eacmoe} not only calibrates the routers to preserve expert selection, but also suggests pruning less frequently used experts.